thxforall/next-blog-practice/src/posts/variables.md

 #### Hoisting

-> Hoisting is JavaScript’s behavior of moving declarations to the top of their scope.
+> Hoisting is JavaScript's behavior of moving declarations to the top of their scope.
 Understanding hoisting helps prevent bugs.

 ```javascript
 // Bad